 Institutional joint or dual award PhD program

 - If this is an international partnership, the Joint or Dual Award PhD Institutional Agreement Template [International] is completed in consultation with International Strategy and Partnerships, the DHDR and the ANU Legal Office, endorsed by the relevant Dean and signed with the partner institution by the DHDR; or

 - If a domestic partnership, the Institutional Agreement Template [Domestic] is prepared in consultation with the DHDR and the ANU Legal Office, endorsed by the relevant Dean and signed by the DHDR.

 - On signing of the agreement, the College notifies the relevant Central Divisions, who create a plan in the Student Administration System in which students will enrol.

 Individual Joint or Dual award PhD program

-- Individual Dual Award/Cotutelle PhD programs are normally initiated by a student who completes the Joint or Dual Award PhD Application Form.
+- Individual Dual Award/Cotutelle PhD programs are normally negotiated between College/School/Centre and a student who completes the Joint or Dual Award PhD Application Form.
 The form is usually lodged with an application for admission to the ANU, or after an application has been lodged (if the student is already enrolled).

 - This agreement is signed by the DHDR, the student, and the partner institution.

 - Add the candidate group COTU to the candidate record; and

 - If ANU is the host institution, organise a fee waiver of HDRAGRMNT.

 Candidate application and offer process

 15. ANU and the partner institution confirm eligibility of the candidate for admission according to each institution’s requirements, and confirm arrangements such as the home and host institution.

 - On approval of admission from both institutions, an offer is made by each institution individually identifying the home institution and the host institution.

 - Tuition fees are paid at the home institution.
 Tuition fees are not normally paid at the host institution unless otherwise specified in the agreement.

 Enrolment and candidature

 - Candidates are required normally to spend one-third of the degree, but at least a minimum of 12 months full-time or part-time equivalent, in residence at each institution The 12 months may be a cumulative total over several periods.